Fundacion-de-Neurociencias/GeneForgeLang/examples/gfl-genesis/Manuscript_GeneForge_v2_Beta.md

 - **Accessibility Scoring**: ATAC-seq data for chromatin accessibility assessment
 - **Enhancer Activity**: H3K27ac ChIP-seq for active regulatory element identification
 - **Distance Constraints**: Genomic distance calculations between regulatory elements

+### Platform Execution and Visualization

+All experimental workflows were designed, executed, and analyzed using the GeneForge WebApp (https://www.geneforge.com.es), a comprehensive SaaS platform that provides an intuitive interface for GeneForgeLang workflow development and execution.
+The GeneForge WebApp serves as the primary execution environment for GeneForgeLang workflows, offering:

+- **Visual Workflow Designer**: Drag-and-drop interface for creating complex biological workflows
+- **Real-Time Execution Monitoring**: Live tracking of workflow progress and intermediate results
+- **Interactive Results Visualization**: Dynamic charts and tables for data analysis
+- **Collaborative Features**: Team-based workflow sharing and version control
+- **Cloud Infrastructure**: Scalable computing resources for large-scale genomic analyses

+The integration between GeneForgeLang (the open-source language and engine) and GeneForge (the commercial WebApp platform) demonstrates a successful model of open-source innovation complemented by enterprise-grade execution and visualization capabilities.

 ## Results